 - fatty or fibrous connective tissue

 DCIS happens when a group of abnormal cells starts growing inside the lining of a milk duct.
 Because these cancerous cells haven’t spread beyond the duct to other breast tissue, it’s known as a preinvasive or noninvasive cancer.

 Sometimes, especially if these abnormal cells aren’t treated early on, they can become an invasive form of breast cancer.
 Invasive breast cancer has the capacity to spread to other parts of your body.
 When this happens, the breast cancer is said to have metastasized.

-According to the American Cancer Society, DCIS accounts for about 16 percent of all breast cancer diagnoses in the United States.
+According to the American Cancer Society, DCIS accounts for about

 You can’t usually see or feel the abnormal cells in your milk duct.
 As a result, you may not have any symptoms.
 In fact, in the vast majority of cases, DCIS is detected during a breast cancer screening using a mammogram.

 The abnormal cells typically show up on a mammogram as clusters of bright white flecks (known as microcalcifications) with irregular shapes.

 In some cases, DCIS may cause symptoms such as:

 - discharge coming from a nipple that isn’t milk

 - a small lump